Product and coproduct in string topology: The lifted homology coproduct and cohomology product

-We recall first the \emph{trivial coproduct}, whose triviality was pointed out by Tamanoi \cite{Tam}.
+For the geometric proof of the result, we recall first the \emph{trivial coproduct}, whose triviality was pointed out by Tamanoi \cite{Tam}.
 One can define a coproduct using the sequence of maps analogous to that of the coproduct studied here, but fixing the parameter $s=\frac{1}{2}$.
 More precisely, let

 and consider its neighborhood